basho-labs/little_riak_book/en/02-concepts.md

 value:  lasagna
 ```

 It's clear that a decision must be made.
-Since two people generally agreed on `pizza`, Britney resolves the conflict by deciding on Aaron's original `pizza` value, and merging their vclocks.
+Perhaps Britney knows that Aaron's original request was for `pizza`, and thus two people generally agreed on `pizza`, so she resolves the conflict choosing that and providing a new vclock.

 ```
 vclock: [Aaron: 1, Carrie: 1, Britney: 2]